doggy8088/Learning-Prompt/docs/recommend/information-worth-reading.md

 ## Newsletter

-- [Ben’s Bites:](https://www.bensbites.co/): The daily AI-related newsletter, which shares new products in each issue, is worth subscribing to.
+- [Ben」s Bites:](https://www.bensbites.co/): The daily AI-related newsletter, which shares new products in each issue, is worth subscribing to.
-- [Lenny’s Newsletter](https://www.lennysnewsletter.com/): It's not primarily about AI, but a newsletter dedicated to products that I subscribe to.
+- [Lenny」s Newsletter](https://www.lennysnewsletter.com/): It's not primarily about AI, but a newsletter dedicated to products that I subscribe to.

 ## Video / Course